-In the event that pests or vermin are discovered on site that are assessed to be posing a threat to the environment, safety or amenity then a specialist pest control contractor will be appointed as soon as possible (in actuality most UK EMR depots contract pest controllers as a matter of course).
+In the event that pests or vermin are discovered on site that are assessed to be posing a threat to the environment, safety or amenity then a specialist pest control contractor shall be appointed as soon as possible.
 The attendance of the contractor will be recorded in the site diary (EPP4.1).